 - Where should I put it?

 I would much rather declutter without all the fuss and fanfare.
 I would much rather remove the excess without breaking a sweat.
-I would much rather declutter the excess without even realizing I was doing it.
+I would much rather sort through all the random stuff that is taking over my entire home without even realizing I was doing it.

 What is gradual Decluttering?

 Gradual decluttering is just what it sounds, it’s removing the excess in your room or your entire home gradually, a little at a time.

 Rather than ripping it off the Band-Aid and forcing yourself to make a change, you may not quite be ready for, you will instead do a little at a time every single day.

 Sure, it does take longer to declutter this way but I have found when you do things slowly something magical happens.
 You change who you are and you change how you see your things and when you do that, your home begins to take shape

 When you do things slowly you change how you do things until you create new clutter-free habits to replace your clutter-bug old ones.

 Those new habits will help you to keep your home clean and free of mess going forward.
 That makes gradual decluttering more than just a project, it’s a life and home-changing experience that will help you to turn your home into a place you love.
 Instead of a storage building for all your stuff.

 Make it a habit every day of always removing the stuff from a room that is not clutter.